Western Australian Legislative Council: History

-For example, the Mining and Pastoral Region has 16% of the average number of electors in the three metropolitan regions, which on paper gives Mining and Pastoral voters six times the voting power of those in the city of Perth.
-However, according to Green, the actual bias is greater due to historically lower turnout in the Mining and Pastoral region.
+A 2005 reform established "one vote one value" in the Assembly, but not in the Council, where rural areas remained significantly overrepresented.
+The Perth metropolitan area accounted for 70% of the state's population, but only elected half of the Council.
+The smallest region, the Mining and Pastoral Region, had 16% of the average number of electors in the three metropolitan regions, which on paper gave Mining and Pastoral voters six times the voting power of those in the city of Perth.
+However, according to ABC election analyst Antony Green, the actual bias was greater due to historically lower turnout in the Mining and Pastoral region.